Darcísio Perondi

 Darcisio Paulo Perondi (born 2 April 1947) is a Brazilian politician and pediatrician.
-He has spent his political career representing São Paulo, having served as federal deputy representative from 1995 to 2011 and from 2015.
+He has spent his political career representing Rio Grande do Sul, having served as federal deputy representative from 1995 to 2011 and from 2015.

 Personal life

 Before entering politics in 1993 Perondi worked as a pediatrician at the local hospital in Ijuí.

 Political career

 Perondi voted in favor of the impeachment against then-president Dilma Rousseff and political reformation.
 He would later vote in against opening a corruption investigation against Rousseff's successor Michel Temer, and voted in favor of the 2017 Brazilian labor reforms.